Overview

 - Reduced on-hand inventory by 10%

-Going forward, Grupos Cementos can harness the future-proofing capabilities of their mobile inventory solution to seamlessly grow operations, regardless of other unforeseeable challenges.
+Going forward, Grupos Cementos can harness the future-proofing capabilities of their mobile inventory solution to seamlessly scale manufacturing operations, regardless of other unforeseeable challenges.

 Worker Shortages: How to Increase Productivity Without Increasing Headcounts